Correlation control for pure and efficiently generated heralded single photons: Spectral properties of filtered HSP with and without spatial- spectral correlation

 We consider the behavior of PEFs for the filtering configuration illustrated in Fig.~\ref{cartoon-PEF}(a), in which the spatial filters are fixed and only one of the spectral filters varies.
 We concentrate in the case in which we have the spatial-spectral correlation together with the spectral signal-idler correlation.
 This is schematically represented in the upper part of Fig.~\ref{cartoon-PEF}(b).

 In Fig. 11(a), we plot PEF when the idler is the HSP, according to the setup of Fig. 1(a), for two values of the idler's spectral filter.
 For a weak filter in the idler's path ($\sigma_i=10$ nm), the maximum PEF is obtained by making a strong filtering in the signal (heralding) photon ($\sigma_s<1$ nm), while for a strong filtered idler photon ($\sigma_i=0.1$ nm) PEF is almost zero, no matter the filter in the signal arm.
 Fig. 11(b) shows PEF when the signal is the HSP, corresponding to the setup of Fig. 1(b).
 We compare again two values of the spectral filter for the idler photon, but now this photon plays the role of the heralding one.
 In both cases, PEF increases when the filter in the signal arm increases.
-However, the maximum PEF is achieved practically without filtering the idler (heralding) photon ($\sigma_i=10$ nm).
+However, the maximum PEF is achieved when the filter of the idler (heralding) photon becomes narrow ($\sigma_i=0.1$ nm).

 The lower part of Fig. \ref{cartoon-PEF}(b) shows the effect of increasing the spectral signal-idler correlation, which can be accomplish by, for example, decreasing the bandwidth of the pump.
 In comparison with plots in Fig.~\ref{PEF-weak}, a similar behavior is observed when the HSP is the idler, Fig.~\ref{PEF-strong}(a), or the signal, Fig.~\ref{PEF-strong}(b).
 However, when the spectral signal-idler correlation is stronger, the variations of the PEF are steeper, restricting the implementation of the idler photon as HSP to the use of a very narrow filter in the signal arm ($\sigma_s\ll 1$ nm and $\sigma_i= 10$ nm), as can be seen in Fig.~\ref{PEF-strong}(a).
-On the other hand, when the signal is the HSP, a 100\% PEF is obtained when the idler (heralding) filter is $\sigma=10$ nm and the signal photon is almost unfiltered, according to Fig.~\ref{PEF-strong}(b).
+On the other hand, when the signal is the HSP, a 100\% PEF is obtained when the idler (heralding) filter is $\sigma_i=0.1$ nm and the signal photon is almost unfiltered, according to Fig.~\ref{PEF-strong}(b).
 This result reveals that one can have a spectrally pure HSP source with a high heralding efficiency through the use of filters.